eljanvier2/weather-dashboard/README.md

 - **UV Index**: Shows the maximum UV index for the day.
 - **Hourly Forecast**: Provides an hourly weather forecast.
 - **Weekly Forecast**: Gives a weekly weather forecast.
+- **Country News**: Shows a headling of the country the selected city is situated in.
 - **Map**: Visualizes the location of the weather data.

 ## Technologies Used